Peter D. Kramer

 Peter D. Kramer (born October 22, 1948) is an American psychiatrist and faculty member of Brown Medical School specializing in the area of clinical depression.

 Early life

 Peter D. Kramer was born on October 22, 1948, in New York City to Jewish Holocaust survivors.
 He graduated from Harvard University with a bachelor of arts degree in 1970 and an MD in 1976.
 He was a Marshall Scholar in literature at University College London in 1970-72.
+He did his residency at Yale University.